arnovb-github/PoshCommence/readme.md

 `Get-CmcConnectedItemCount [-FromCategory] <string> [-ConnectionName] <string> [-ToCategory] <string> [[-FromItem] <string>] [<CommonParameters>]`

-Example of finding all items that have more than 1 connection to the target category (_Tutorial database_):
+Example of finding all items in the _Account_ category that have more than 1 connection to the _Contact_ category (using the _Tutorial database_):

 ```powershell
 Get-CmcConnectedItemCount Account 'Relates to' Contact | Where-Object { $_.Count -gt 1 } | Select-Object -Property Itemname, Count